t-edson/conSock/README.md

 * conSockServer.pas.- Defines the base server object TConSockServer.

-To implement a basic connection, it's needed to create a client and server objtec.
+To implement a basic connection, it's needed to create a client and server object.

 Client Part.- Modeled with the object TConSockClient.